 Major George Ford

 Photo of Major George Ford in his military uniform.
-He was a Quartermaster Sergeant when he was honorably discharged on September 11, 1876, from the 10th Calvary.
+He was a Quartermaster Sergeant when he was honorably discharged on September 11, 1876, from the 10th Cavalry.
 He was commended in General Orders No. 53, Series1874, Fort Sill for acts of good judgement and gallantry in action.
 His commanding officer wrote on his discharge papers, "character excellent, good and faithful soldier."

 On Nov.
 9, 1878, George Ford was appointed as superintendent at Chattanooga National Cemetery in Tennessee but was transferred shortly afterwards to Beaufort National Cemetery in South Carolina.
 There he soon met and married Hattie Bythewood and started a family.
 He was superintendent at Beaufort for roughly 15 years, until 1894, when he was transferred to Fort Scott National Cemetery in Kansas.